MicroFocus/universal-discovery-cmdb-samples/README.md

-# Sample code for CMS RESTAPI
+# Sample Code for CMS REST API

 ## Table of Contents